cisco1635/doyoumood/README.md

 ### run in production

-At root level, launch "node server.js" command
+At root level, launch "node server.js" command.
 Client side is served by node server

 ### in development / debug